LightspeedAC/NordschleifeTrackdayPlugin/README.md

 Note:

+- To start a convoy, convoy leaders ideally pull up next to the ambulance near the pit exit.
+Once parked they run /cs.
+When the convoy leader starts driving, a message will be shown in the chat to let others know that the convoy is on the move.
+- Convoy leaders should allow all other players in the convoy to finish the lap before them.
+The convoy leader should finish last, ideally staying right on the final straight and parking on the white concrete.
-- Convoys can only conclude with a point bonus if there are 2 or more players.
+- Convoys can only conclude with a point bonus if there are 2 or more other players.
 For admins it can be 1 player.
-- Convoy leaders should allow all other players in the convoy to finish the lap before them.
-The convoy leader should finish last.

 ### Variable Idle Kick